1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 And why do you think they did that?

-Well, if you see check out our Olight Marauder 2 review, you notice that the ‘throw’ beam is rectangular.
-And that was something, some people didn’t particularly like.
-I don’t mind it too much, and you can get used to it.
-But they chose the Rayten LED, which has a circular LES, and therefore produces a round beam!
+Well, if you check out our Olight Marauder 2 review, you will notice that the ‘throw’ beam is rectangular.
+And that was something some people didn’t particularly like.
+I don’t mind it too much; you can get used to it.
+But this time, they chose the Rayten LED, which has a circular LES and produces a round beam!

-The 9 LEDs in the outer ring, are not all regular white LEDs.
-3 of them are different and are 1 Red, 1 Blue, and 1 Green light.
-And unlike AUX LEDs, they can really throw a beam.
+There are 9 LEDs in the outer ring, which are not all just regular white LEDs.
+Because 3 of them are colored, namely 1 Red, 1 Blue, and 1 Green, and unlike AUX LEDs, they can really throw a beam.
 They also can’t be compared to flashlights that use filters to turn a white beam into a colored beam.

-And Olight got rid of the proximity sensor, so the testing was much easier this time.
+And Olight removed the proximity sensor, so the testing was much easier this time.

 I used the Opple Light Master for testing, and tested L1 and L7 in both flood and spot modes.
 These are averages.